ckeditor/ckeditor4-docs/docs/guide/dev/features/uicolorpicker/README.md

 {@img assets/img/uicolor_02.png}

 For a start, you can click anywhere in the color palette to select a color.
 You can also choose one of the pre-defined color sets and fine-tune it as you see fit.
-Last but not least you can simply manually enter an RGB color code in appropriate field.
+Last but not least you can simply manually enter an RGB color code in the appropriate field.

 A nice feature of this tool is that it offers instant preview of the selected color, so testing your changes is really quick.